p3l6/blog/content/blog/2023/making bagpipes.md

 ---
 title: Making Bagpipes
-summary: Learning to use machine lathes at MacLellan Bagpipes.
+description: Learning to use machine lathes at MacLellan Bagpipes.
 date: 2023-03-11
 highlight: true
 ---